kabrony/claude-agent-mcp/README.md

 async def main():
     agent = ClaudeAgent()

-    # Process a query
+    # Process a query with extended thinking
-    response = await agent.process_query("What is the meaning of life?") print(response)
+    response = await agent.process_query(
+        "What is the meaning of life?",
+        extended_thinking=True
+    )
+    print(response)

+    # Process a query with tools
+    response = await agent.process_query_with_tools(
+        "What's the current time and weather in New York?"
+    )
+    print(response)

     # Research a topic